Vaishalipati/authentication-system-in-php/README.md

 # authentication-system-in-php
-it is a session based login system having CURD operations.
+<h4>it is a session based login system having CURD operations.</h4>
-***Workflow***
+<p>***Workflow*** <br>
--when user register, their data get stored in user_details table and their creadential get stored in login_table.
+-When user register, their data get stored in user_details table and their creadential get stored in login_table. <br>
--then session get created.
+-Then session get created. <br>
--when user login,they make a post request to the server with credentials(such as email,password).
+-When user login,they make a post request to the server with credentials(such as email,password). <br>
--server verifies the credentials against the stored data in login_table -if it is varified, then session get created.
+-Server verifies the credentials against the stored data in login_table. <br>
+-If it is varified, then session get created. <br>
--session data contains username, password, user_id etc.
+-Session data contains username, password, user_id etc. <br>
--if session is valid then the user is authonticate to application
+-If session is valid then the user is authonticate to application</p> <br>